 Lightweight Helicopter Armament Mount Optimization

-The client faced a familiar constraint matrix.
-Casting would require expensive tooling and weeks of lead time.
-Machining from billet meant material waste and geometry limited to what cutters could reach.
-Titanium offered weight savings but at significant cost premium.
-Without a way to rapidly test these trade-offs, the path of least resistance was to accept the existing design.
+The client faced a constrained trade-off space.
+Casting offered mass savings but required expensive tooling and lead time.
+Machining from billet wasted material and restricted geometry.
+Additive manufacturing offered design freedom but introduced cost and qualification questions.
+Without a rapid way to evaluate all three simultaneously, the path of least resistance was to accept the existing design.

 Interested in reading the full case study?